GetStream/stream-chat-android/README.md

 mBinding = DataBindingUtil.inflate(inflater, R.layout.fragment_chat, container, false);
 mBinding.setLifecycleOwner(this);
 ```

+It's also possible that the permissions for your app are cached.
+Try uninstalling the app from your emulator and reinstalling to ensure you have the permissions required by this library.

 ### Images are not loaded
 In most cases you can try to see the reason in logcat with tag `Glide`.
 One of the reasons is that app tries to load image from http url, but not https.
 To fix it you need to define [network security config](https://developer.android.com/training/articles/security-config).
 ```xml